umbraco/UmbracoDocs/13/umbraco-commerce/reference/stores/README.md

 * **Payment Methods** - Defines the different payment options available in the store.
 * **Countries** - Defines the different shipping countries supported by the store.
 * **Currencies** - Defines the different currencies accepted by the store.
-* **Taxes** - Defines the different rates supported by store.
+* **Taxes** - Defines the different rates supported by the store.
-* **Templating** - Defines the different email, print and export templates available to the store.
+* **Templating** - Defines the different email, print, and export templates available to the store.

 ## Store Permissions

 When editing a store, the permissions app allows you to control who can access the store management interface.
 The options are:

-* **User Groups** - A set of toggles to allow / deny access to members of a particular user group.
+* **User Groups** - A set of toggles to allow/deny access to members of a particular user group.
-* **Users** - A set of toggles to allow / deny access to explicit indvivuals.
+* **Users** - A set of toggles to allow/deny access to explicit individuals.

 In both cases, a positive access control will always override a deny control setting.